BIG-RAT/jamfcpr/README.md

 Application log is available in ~/Library/Logs/jamfcpr/.
 You can quickly access the logs folder from the menu bar, View --> Show Logs or ⌘ L.

 ## History

+- 2022-11-19 v3.5.0:  Fix issue with bearer token only authentication to the Classic API.
+Changes to the UI, ability to hide username/password fields.
+Modify permissions check, user needs User Jamf Admin and Save With Jamf Admin privileges to migrate packages.
+Add information (when it was uploaded, account used to upload, and that is was uploaded with jamfCPR) to the Notes section for a package in Jamf Pro.

 - 2022-07-18 v3.3.4:  Resolve issue with international characters and crash when clicking on an empty list of packages; issue #12.